 Schwinn Loop Folding Bike

-- Durable steel, great for camping or RV.
-Packs up small so no bike rack is needed.
-The folded size is 29.5 inches x 29 inches x 19 inches
+- Great for camping or RV this durable steel bike packs up so small that no bike rack is required; The folded size is 29.5 inches by 29 inches by 19 inches

 Quick overview: 29.5 x 29 x 19 folded, Shimano twistshift, Shimano Tourney rear derailleur, 33lb weight